matiasfha/draft-articles/published/typescript-keyfeatures-to-power-up.md

 const user2: UserInfo<string, string> = {
   name: "User 2",
-  rol: "admin"
+  role: "admin"
 }
 ```

 In the example above, the interface `UserInfo` has two properties that depend on the generics used.

-· name: will be of type X
+- name: will be of type X
-· rol: will be of type Y
+- role: will be of type Y

 So when you do `UserInfo<string, string>`, you have that both properties will be strings.